miladfarca/blog-posts/2-building-an-emulator-for-arm64.md

 The stack pointer needs to be initialized and its value must be placed into the stack pointer register `w31`.

 #### Runtime performance of emulating vs running on a native host
-The emulator contains a loop to run the `add` function natively as well as using the emulator which we can use to measure and compare their runtime performance.
+The emulator contains a loop to run the `add` function natively as well as using the emulator which helps us compare their runtime performance.
 The loop runs `33,554,432` times.

 We will compile and run both versions on the same arm64 host, the machine details are as follows:
 ```text